Hint of Italy at The Venetian Resort Las Vegas

 Travel Writer Nancy D. Brown enjoys a gondola ride in Las Vegas.

 Depending on the time of year you visit, rates vary wildly.
-Rates start at $125, in addition to Clark County room tax and the mandatory resort fee.
-Book The Venetian Resort Las Vegas direct with the hotel or check prices online at Booking.com or your favorite hotel booking site.
+Rates start at $125, plus the Clark County room tax and the mandatory resort fee.
+Book The Venetian Resort Las Vegas directly with the hotel or check prices online.

-Review and photos by luxury travel writer Nancy D. Brown who was not hosted at The Venetian.
+Review and photos by luxury travel writer Nancy D. Brown.
+Her 2022 stay was self-paid.
+Her 2025 stay was hosted by IMM Lux and The Venetian Resort Las Vegas.
 All opinions are her own.

 Add Comment